-An ignition interlock is a device which prevents a vehicle from starting if the driver has been drinking.
-The device works like a breathalyzer, measuring the alcohol in a person’s system.
-If the amount of alcohol on the driver’s breath exceeds a pre-programmed level, then the interlock temporarily locks the vehicle’s ignition.
+Like a breathalyzer, an ignition interlock measures the alcohol in a person’s system.
+If that amount exceeds a pre-programmed level, then the interlock temporarily locks the vehicle’s ignition.

-To take the test, the driver simply delivers a breath sample into the device.
+To take the test, the driver simply blows into the device.
 If the sample is good, then the vehicle will start as usual.
 If alcohol is detected, the driver must wait before testing again.
 The first time alcohol is detected, the wait time is a few minutes, but if subsequent tests are failed the driver is locked out for increasingly longer periods.

-Most states require that ignition interlock users perform random re-tests while driving the vehicle.
-At certain times while on the road the device will beep, signaling the driver to deliver a breath sample.
+Most states require random re-testing while driving.
+At times on the road the device will beep, signaling the driver to deliver a breath sample.
 If alcohol is detected, the ignition interlock will not turn the engine off while the vehicle is in motion.
 Usually it will signal the driver to stop by blowing the horn and flashing the lights.